bparanj/crystal/programming/rag/learning-plan.md

 List the concepts needed to learn

 Provide a list of programs with well defined functionality and focused on fewest concepts to write a program to learn these concepts in isolation if possible otherwise integrated with other concepts (as few as possible).

+List the concepts needed to learn
+How to combine retrieval models with generative models to produce contextually accurate and information-rich text

+Here are the concepts to learn:

+1. **Retrieval Models**:
+   - **Information Retrieval**: Understanding how to search and retrieve relevant information from large datasets or knowledge bases.
+   - **Vector Databases**: Using vector representations to efficiently retrieve similar or relevant documents.
+   - **Search Algorithms**: Implementing algorithms like BM25, TF-IDF, or neural search methods to find relevant information.

+2. **Generative Models**:
+   - **Language Models**: Familiarity with models like GPT-4, BERT, or T5 that can generate coherent and contextually relevant text.
+   - **Text Generation**: Techniques for generating text that is grammatically correct and semantically meaningful.

+3. **Integration Techniques**:
+   - **RAG Framework**: Understanding the architecture of RAG, which combines retrieval and generation in a seamless manner.
+   - **Pipeline Construction**: Building a pipeline that first retrieves relevant information and then uses a generative model to synthesize this information into a coherent response.

+4. **Evaluation and Optimization**:
+   - **Accuracy and Relevance**: Methods to evaluate the accuracy and contextual relevance of the generated text.
+   - **Feedback Loops**: Implementing feedback mechanisms to continuously improve the retrieval and generation processes.

+5. **Advanced Techniques**:
+   - **Dynamic Retrieval**: Techniques to dynamically adjust retrieval based on the context of the query.
+   - **Hybrid Models**: Combining different types of retrieval and generative models to enhance performance.

+6. **Practical Applications**:
+   - **Question-Answering Systems**: Building systems that can answer questions by retrieving and generating relevant information.
+   - **Summarization**: Creating summaries of large documents by retrieving key points and generating concise text.

+Understanding these concepts will provide a solid foundation for developing systems that can produce contextually accurate and information-rich text.